 In October 2011, President Barack Obama appointed Nancy as a member of the President’s Commission on Educational Excellence for Hispanics, where she serves on the Early Childhood Education Committee.

-Prior to joining the Council, Nancy was a member of the Montgomery County Board of Education, where she served two consecutive terms as Board President.
+Prior to joining the Council, Nancy was a member of the Montgomery County Board of Education, where she served two consecutive terms as the Board’s President.
 She was first appointed to the Board of Education in October 2004 to fill a vacant seat.
-On Nov.
-7, 2006, she was elected to a full four-year term.
-Nancy was a member of the Board’s Strategic Planning Committee and chaired the Communications and Public Engagement Committee.
+On November 2006, she was elected to a full four-year term.
+Nancy chaired the Communications and Public Engagement Committee, and was a member of the Board’s Strategic Planning Committee.
+During her term as President, Nancy created an award winning Translation Unit that provides simultaneous translation for parents who do not speak English.

-Nancy has served in a number of volunteer leadership roles, including PTSA co-president; chair of the Youth, Schools, and Childcare Work Group of the Long Branch Revitalization Task Force; co-founder of the Montgomery County Non-Profit Village; member of the Montgomery County Gang Prevention Task Force; member of the National Child Care Action Campaign; Member of the Advisory Committee for the Washington Area Foundation Portrait Project.
+Nancy has served in a number of volunteer leadership roles.
+Currently, she sits on the board of directors of The Metropolitan Council of Governments, and the Ana G. Mendez Advisory Board.
+She served on the Board of Directors of The Reginald S. Lourie Center for Infants and Young Children.
+She is a graduate of IMPACT Silver Spring 2001 Leadership Program, and Leadership Montgomery Class of 2009.
+She was PTSA co-president; chair of the Youth, Schools, and Childcare Work Group of the Long Branch Revitalization Task Force; co-founder of the Montgomery County Non-Profit Village; member of the Montgomery County Gang Prevention Task Force; member of the National Child Care Action Campaign; Member of the Advisory Committee for the Washington Area Foundation Portrait Project.
 She also served as a bilingual classroom parent volunteer.

-Nancy has received numerous awards and recognitions, including: the Hispanic Chamber of Commerce of Montgomery County’s Leadership Award; the Maryland State Department of Education’s Women Who Dare Leadership Award; the Hispanic Democratic Club of Montgomery County’s Poder con Ganas Award; the U.S. Hispanic Youth Entrepreneur Education’s Hispanic Hero Award; the Montgomery County Business and Professional Women Association’s Women of Achievement 2007 Award; the Community Teachers Institute’s Heart of the Community Award; the 2009 and 2013 Maryland’s Top 100 Women Award; and the Mid-Atlantic Hispanic Chamber of Commerce’s 2010 Elected Local Government Official of the Year Award.
+Nancy has received numerous awards and recognitions, including: the Maryland State Department of Education’s Women Who Dare Leadership Award; the U.S. Hispanic Youth Entrepreneur Education’s Hispanic Hero Award; the 2009 and 2013 Maryland’s Top 100 Women Award; the Mid-Atlantic Hispanic Chamber of Commerce’s 2010 Elected Local Government Official of the Year Award, the Hispanic Chamber of Commerce of Montgomery County’s Leadership Award; the Hispanic Democratic Club of Montgomery County’s Poder con Ganas Award; the Montgomery County Business and Professional Women Association’s Women of Achievement 2007 Award; the Community Teachers Institute’s Heart of the Community Award; the Liberty’s Promise John Greeley Award; and the Center for Nonprofit Advancement 2016 Phyllis Campbell Newsome Public Policy Leadership Award.